pkskelly/ado-workitem-link-check/README.md

-# ado-workitem-link-check
+# ADO WorkItem Title Link Check

 Sample Project for showing how to configure using GitHub Action to validate an AB#nnn reference in the title.

+Test1 without any ADO Work Item reference.